mattvall1/learning_go/lln_course/course_files/README.md

+<b>Important note:</b> All files in this folder are from the course [Learning Go][lil-course-url].
+This directory is unmodified and is only used to host the course files for my own convenience.

 # Learning Go
 This is the repository for the LinkedIn Learning course `Learning Go`.
 The full course is available from [LinkedIn Learning][lil-course-url].